Close Menu

 “Whoever believes in Allah and the Last Day, let him not harm his neighbor” (Sahih Bukhari).

 Pretty clear, right?
-Islam isn’t just about how you pray or fast only—it talks about every aspect of life which also includes how you treat those around you, especially the ones you share a wall, street, or neighborhood with.
-Let’s look into some rights of our neighbor upon us.
+Islam isn’t just about how you pray or fast.
+It talks about every aspect of life, which also includes how you treat those around you, especially the ones you share a wall, street, or neighborhood with.
+Let’s look into some rights of our neighbor over us.

 1. Right to Safety and Respect